Top 10+ eCommerce trends in Custom Mobile App Development

 Why is real-time analytics so crucial to eCommerce and retail sites?
 They can help you paint a clearer picture of your customers and the actions they take, meaning you can make better business decisions.
 Not only this, but if a problem occurs, you can respond to it proactively, improving customer trust and saving time and money.

-According to Gartner, over half of the new business systems in 2022 will use real-time data and continuous intelligence to improve decision-making.
+According to Gartner, over half of the new business systems in Custom Mobile App Development will use real-time data and continuous intelligence to improve decision-making.

 Startups can take advantage of this demand for real-time data in several ways.
-They can offer eCommerce software solutions that can collect, analyze or report on this data, as well as an infrastructure to support data gathering.
+They can offer eCommerce software solutions in Custom Mobile App Development that can collect, analyze or report on this data, as well as an infrastructure to support data gathering.

 9. Headless eCommerce

-Headless eCommerce software solutions are growing in popularity as they provide more flexibility and allow businesses to sell in different ways.
+Headless eCommerce software solutions in Custom Mobile App Development are growing in popularity as they provide more flexibility and allow businesses to sell in different ways.

 While headless eCommerce may take a little longer to set up, it means retailers can provide a faster, more customized service to customers.
 For example, eCommerce sites that sell internationally can create regional variants of web pages and apps, and have the headless eCommerce platform display the relevant content depending on where the customer is located.